RomainC75/multiworkers_scraping/README.md

 - Dockerfile and Docker-compose.yaml files to build containers and orchestrate the run :smile::smile::smile:,
 - I wrote a personnal ORM to handle the SQL requests with mysql2,
 - Socket.io to send informations about the results to the frontend,
-- Chart.js to display the results
+- Chart.js to display the results,
+- Tests with Jest and supertest

 There is nothing special about the interface, because it's supposed to run on a personnal computer/server.
 But the next iteration might be a bigger app :wink: